 If you breach the Safer Driver Agreement you will be disqualified for 12 months.
 You must sit out the disqualification.
 No Safer Driver Agreements.
 No appeals.

 You can apply for a full driver's licence when you have:

 - held your provisional licence (P1 and P2) for three years (one year on P1 and 2 years on P2) and

 - reached 20 years of age (you do not need to pass a Hazard Perception Test).

 How to apply for your full licence

-Go to a Service SA customer service centre with the following:
+If you are unable to renew online you can attend a Service SA customer service centre with the following:

 - your provisional licence